Taunton, Massachusetts minor league baseball history: History

 Taunton was without a minor league team until rejoining the 1905 New England League during the season.
 On August 3, 1905. the Lowell Tigers moved to Taunton with a 24–46 record.
 The final New England League standings saw the Lowell/Taunton Tigers finish last in the eight–team league.
-With a 4–36 record in Taunton, the team finished with an overall record of 28–82 to place 8th under managers William Connor and George Grant.
-Taunton finished 41.5 games behind the 1st place Concord Marines.
+With a 4–36 record in Taunton, the team finished with an overall record of 28–82 to place eighth under managers William Connor and George Grant.
+Taunton finished 41.5 games behind the first place Concord Marines.

 In 1908, the Taunton Angels played briefly as members of the Atlantic Association.
 The Angles had a record of 1–12 record under managers Mike McDermott, Bill Wilson and McEleney.
 The Taunton franchise moved to Attleboro, Massachusetts.
 The league disbanded on May 21, 1908.

 In 1914, the Taunton Herrings joined the Colonial League, which played the 1914 season as a six–team Class C level league.
-The Taunton Herrings ended the 1914 season with a record of 44–54 and placed 5th.
-Under managers Ambrose Kane and Thomas Gilroy, Taunton finished 17.5 behind the 1st place Fall River Spindles.
+The Taunton Herrings ended the 1914 season with a record of 44–54 and placed fifth.
+Under managers Ambrose Kane and Thomas Gilroy, Taunton finished 17.5 behind the first place Fall River Spindles.

 The Herrings continued play in the 1915 Colonial League, but folded midway through the season.
 On July 10, 1915, Taunton finished with a 14–28 record as the team folded.
 Thomas Gilroy was the manager.

 In 1933, Taunton returned to play a final season as members of the six–team Class B level New England League.
-The Taunton Blues placed 4th in the standings with a record of 43–48 under managers Kenneth Black and Bill Duggan.
+The Taunton Blues placed fourth in the standings with a record of 43–48, playing under managers Kenneth Black and Bill Duggan.
 The Blues finished 22.0 games behind the New Bedford Whalers.
 The Taunton franchise permanently folded following the 1933 season.

 Taunton, Massachusetts has not hosted another minor league team.